Some people who have never owned a Shiba Inu might catch the title and ask, âWhat is a Shiba Inu scream?â

 The best way to keep your Shina Inu from screaming will be different between puppies and adults.

-Removing this behavior as a puppy is possible if you continuously familiarize the pup with notorious causes for scream (aka the vet, getting nails clipped, baths, grooming, etc.).
+Removing this behavior as a puppy is possible if you continuously familiarize the pup with notorious causes for screaming (aka the vet, getting nails clipped, baths, grooming, etc.).

 With an adult Shiba Inu, thereâs only one way to make them stop screaming.
 Figure out what theyâre screaming about, and remove the reason.
 Youâll notice that theyâll scream while being handled at the vet, but theyâll stop when they get to leave.

 You canât force this natural behavior to stop.
-Still, by paying attention and understanding whatâs setting it off, you can help to prevent it from happening.
+Still, by paying attention and understanding whatâs setting it off, you can help prevent it.

 Do I need to Worry when My Shiba Inu Screams?

-But there is no cause to be alarmed that itâs screaming, any more than if it were whining.
-It doesnât mean that thereâs anything wrong with your dog, except for its disapproval of a situation.
+But there is no cause to be alarmed that itâs screaming any more than if it were whining.
+It doesnât mean thereâs anything wrong with your dog except for its disapproval of a situation.

-Screaming can occur while trying to train your dog because youâre not allowing it to have its own way.
-Reasons as simple as that.
-The sooner that this is understood, the less worry you will have when your dog starts screaming at you.
+Screaming can occur while trying to train your dog because youâre not allowing it to have its way.
+The reasons are as simple as that.
+The sooner this is understood, the less worry you will have when your dog starts screaming at you.

 As you get to know your dog, youâll be able to discern between reasons why itâs screaming and will get better at giving them less reason to do so.